 Well, this part might overwhelm you initially.
 But, it is really interesting and fun.
 Don’t worry this won’t require you to read all the Penal codes beforehand.
 These questions are asked to check your analytical and logical prowess.
 I made sure to practice 40-50 questions from guides for Legal Aptitude and Reasoning.

-Within a week, I started getting some questions right and it increased over a span of 30 days.
-This part is really scoring if you pay attention to the question and answer them calmly.
+Within a week, I started getting some questions right, which increased over 30 days.
+This part is scoring if you pay attention to the questions and answer them calmly.

 - Remaining flexible if a strategy doesn’t work for you.